Code-Institute-Submissions/hanselsbakery/README.md

     -  Images - I will use [Pixabay](https://www.pixabay.com) and [Pexels](https://www.pexels.com) to source the images.
     -  Logo - I will use [canva](https://www.canva.com) will be used to design logo and favicon.

+- **Mockup Stage II**

-Below you will see all the pages using high fidelity software Figma.
+- Below you will see all the pages using high fidelity software Figma.
 I decided to use Figma to plot the website so that the look and feel gets as close as possible to the real implementation before I start any code.
 The main reason behind this is much easier for me to change things at design stage than at coding stage, as well as it would get close to the end product.

-- **Mockup Final Stage**

 - This is the final mockup for the whole website.
 Once the prototype is loaded you can navigate through the links in the pages - [view](https://www.figma.com/proto/Pl4PPktv4bRNCnKCihmIjp/Project-Milestone-1?node-id=94%3A5&scaling=min-zoom)

----

 # Technologies

 - CSS
+  - I have used CSS to create custom styles to fit the purpose of my design plan.
+    This has been used as a requierement of this project to describe HTML elemets how to be styled and structured.
+    By using the Bootstrap Framework, it reduces dramaticallly the amount of CSS being used in the project.
 - HTML
+  - HTML was also a requirement for this project and it was used for the semantic side to give the bare bones of the pages.
 - jQuery
+  - I have used jQuery where I could not use CSS and HTMl to achieve a particular feature or to reduce amounts of coding or even to structure the project better.
 - Javascript
+  - jQuery is a library built to write less and do more from Javascript.
+It is a programming language that allows us to implement more complex pages and features.
 - CDN
+  - I have used the CDN from imagekit to store my images.
+This is called content delivery network (CDN) which are servers that are geographically distributed around the world to deliver fast internet content by serving from the server closest to the user.
 - Gitpod
+  - This is a platform that I have used to write my code.
+It is and IDE based on VS Code essentially a Software as a Service (SaaS) that gives opportunity to share code, it integrates github, easily test code.
+    It has its drawbacks but for the scope of this project it was more than sufficient.
 - Github
-- Website
+  - I have used github to create the repository for this project and have constantly saved my code through commits locally and then pushed to remote server from github.
+The great about using it is that in a way it creates versions of the work done as it is being committed, if something breaks or go terribly wrong it is possible to load the lastest working version.

 # Resources

 - Pexels
 - Unsplash
 - Font Awesome
 - Iconify

 # Implementation